-For the graduate student who is fascinated by computers, computer science, and telecommunications technology, enrolling in an Online Master’s in Networking and Telecommunications Program might provide the technical knowledge and skills to pursue a career in, or keep up-to-date in this growing industry.
-Earning master’s degree in telecommunications and networking could teach students how to design networks, integrate new technology into an organization, develop cost models for new technology, or assess a client’s needs for new or modified telecommunications systems
+For the graduate student who is fascinated by computers, computer science, and telecommunications technology, enrolling in an online masters in telecommunications might provide the technical knowledge and skills to pursue a career in, or keep up-to-date in this growing industry.
+Earning master’s degree in telecommunications and networking could teach students how to design networks, integrate new technology into an organization, develop cost models for new technology, or assess a client’s needs for new or modified telecommunications systems.

-The term ‘telecommunication’ is used when the exchange of information between two or more entities includes the use of technology[i].
-A communications network is an assemblage of transmitters, receivers, and communications channels that send messages to one another[i].
+The term ‘telecommunication’ is used when the exchange of information between two or more entities includes the use of technology1.
+A communications network is an assemblage of transmitters, receivers, and communications channels that send messages to one another.1

 Potential Advantages of Earning a Masters in Computer Networking Degree Online